Obscuretone/obscuretone.github.io/public/posts/en/refactor_plan.md

 People in power rely on these systems for their power.

-That is not a side effect.
+That is the machine working as designed.

 It is the mechanism.